orbeon/orbeon-forms-doc/contributors/test-plan.md

 ### Versioning \[2017.2 TODO ALEX\]

-Do the following on DB2.
+Do the following on commercial relational database.

 - Setup
     - Properties